Ottawa Senators vs. Pittsburgh Penguins Odds, Analysis, NHL Playoff Betting Pick

 NHL Betting Trends

-All NHL lines and betting trends courtesy of Bleacher Report's official odds partner, OddsShark.
+All NHL lines and betting trends according to Bleacher Report's official odds partner, OddsShark.
 All quotes gathered firsthand unless otherwise noted.
 Check out Twitter for injury and line-movement updates and the OddsShark YouTube page for picks and analysis, or download the free odds tracker app.